-At 31 December 2020, approximately 61% of AIPL's unit-linked assets are held in investment property for which quoted market data or observable market data is not available.
-In addition, approximately 13% of AIPL's unit-linked assets in debt securities are valued based on inputs other than quoted prices in active markets that are observable for the asset, either directly or indirectly.
-The remainder of AIPL's assets and liabilities are measured at fair value based on quoted market information or observable market data
+As at 31 December 2021, approximately 41% of AIPL's unit-linked assets are held in investment property for which quoted market data or observable market data is not available.
+In addition, no actuarial valuation assumptions were required to assess the carrying value of AIPL's unit-linked assets as the amount held is nil in debt securities at year end.
+These are valued based on inputs other than quoted prices in active markets that are observable for the asset, either directly or indirectly.
+The remainder of AIPL's assets and liabilities are measured at fair value based on quoted market information or observable market data.